 Especially if it’s a traumatic event for you, you may find it hard to talk to your counselor about your experiences and emotions.
 Remember that is okay.
 But also keep in mind that it’s the first step in taking care of your mental well-being.
 You won’t need to rush things, and it’s alright for you to tell your counselor when you’re overwhelmed with your hearing loss.

-Counseling will also help you process the adjustments and changes happening in your life.
+Counseling will also help you process the adjustments and changes happening in your life due to hearing loss.
 You can discuss with your counselor what you want to see and the things you want to achieve.
 They’ll also be there to help you find resources available for your needs, especially your health.
 After all, this is all so you could move forward with a healthy mind and heart.

 And when times get tough, always keep in mind that you’re doing this for yourself.
 Hearing loss is a challenge that your mental health may face, but something you can overcome.